 ‘ICE JACKET’

 For A/W18-19, Stone Island presented an evolution of its ‘Ice Jacket’, proposing a thermo-sensitive leather jacket for the first time.
 The Ecco Leather used in this model is bonded with a lightweight Dyneema composite non-woven fabric, making the leather stronger and more resistant to damage.
 The leather’s outer layer is coated with thermo-sensitive agents.
 Pigment molecules within the resin allow the leather to change color when the temperature drops.
-The lining is detachable and snap-fastened and the hood can be folded away inside the stand-up collar.
+The lining is detachable and snap-fastened, and the hood can be folded away inside the stand-up collar.

 www.stoneisland.com